freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 90.1

 These are all files.
-Looks like there's nowhere deeper to go here.
+There's no more folders to go into here.
 You can use `cd ..` to go back a folder level.
-The two dots will take you back.
+The two dots will take you back one level.
 Go back to the `freeCodeCamp` folder.

 #### HINTS